oldweather/Expeditions/docs/ToDo/voyages/Kon-Tiki/wind_speed.rst

    Wind speed observations made by the Kon-Tiki (red dots), compared with co-located 10m wind speed in the 20CRv3 ensemble (blue dots)

-The wind observations were made with :doc:`a hand-held annemometer <metadata>`, probably at the masthead (maybe 6m above sea-level) and possibly converted to Beaufort Force for radio transmission.
+The wind observations were made with :doc:`a hand-held anemometer <metadata>`, probably at the masthead (maybe 6m above sea-level) and possibly converted to Beaufort Force for radio transmission.

 Get the 20CRv3 data for comparison: